Rice Football started fast and faded just as quickly as the Owls drop to 1-2 on the season following a road loss to North Texas.

 Rice has held up well against powerful interior rushers before.
 They’ve seen plenty over the past several seasons.
 They were just flat out beat up front.
 That left Rice throwing into pressure against a shallow zone all day.

 The secondary is going to be alright

-Rice received good news this week with the return of Kirk Lockhart, Treshawn Chamberlain, Andrew Bird and Jason White.
+Rice received good news this week with the return of Kirk Lockhart, Treshawn Chamberlain, and Andrew Bird.
 Adding the extra experience was a huge boost to a unit that had been up and down to start the season.

 The Owls needed all their reinforcements, and then some.
 Starting corner Tre’shon Devones was not on the field to start the second half.

 When Miles McCord was being attended to on the sideline following a diving attempt, reserve corner Chris Boudreaux, who converted from wide receiver, was forced into the game in the redzone.
 Naturally, the ball was quickly thrown his way, but he held his ground and helped Rice force a quick field goal.
 McCord and Bird were both on the field to finish the game.

 The Rice offense had been dynamite early on this season.
 Rice entered the North Texas game coming off back-to-back 30+ point performances.
 It seemed clear that the offense was better than it had been in the past, but it was hard to christen them good without at least one more game of data.

 They came out sharp against North Texas, but mistakes and the shaky performance on the offensive line proved this unit still has some work to do before they make the jump.
 This touchdown from Collins to Trammell proved how good the unit can be when they’re clicking: